nickolashkraus/continuing-education/LFS158x/ch_10/notes.md

 **ClusterIP** is the default [ServiceType](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
 A Service receives a Virtual IP address, known as its ClusterIP.
 This Virtual IP address is used for communicating with the Service and is accessible only from within the cluster.

 With the [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) *ServiceType*, in addition to a ClusterIP, a high-port, dynamically picked from the default range **30000-32767**, is mapped to the respective Service, from all the worker nodes.
-For example, if the mapped NodePort is **32233** for the service **frontend-svc**, then, if we connect to any worker node on port **32233**, the node would redirect all the traffic to the assigned ClusterIP -**172.17.0.4**.
+For example, if the mapped NodePort is **32233** for the service **frontend-svc**, then, if we connect to any worker node on port **32233**, the node would redirect all the traffic to the assigned ClusterIP **172.17.0.4**.
 If we prefer a specific high-port number instead, then we can assign that high-port number to the NodePort from the default range when creating the Service.

-The **NodePort***ServiceType* is useful when we want to make our Services accessible from the external world.
+The **NodePort** *ServiceType* is useful when we want to make our Services accessible from the external world.
 The end-user connects to any worker node on the specified high-port, which proxies the request internally to the ClusterIP of the Service, then the request is forwarded to the applications running inside the cluster.
-Let’s not forget that the Service is load balancing such requests, and only forwards the request to one of the Pods running the desired application.
+Let's not forget that the Service is load balancing such requests, and only forwards the request to one of the Pods running the desired application.
 To manage access to multiple application Services from the external world, administrators can configure a reverse proxy - an ingress, and define rules that target specific Services within the cluster.

 ## ServiceType: LoadBalancer

 With the [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) *ServiceType*:
 * NodePort and ClusterIP are automatically created, and the external load balancer will route to them
 * The Service is exposed at a static port on each worker node
-* The Service is exposed externally using the underlying cloud provider’s load balancer feature.
+* The Service is exposed externally using the underlying cloud provider's load balancer feature.

 The **LoadBalancer** *ServiceType* will only work if the underlying infrastructure supports the automatic creation of Load Balancers and have the respective support in Kubernetes, as is the case with the Google Cloud Platform and AWS.
 If no such feature is configured, the LoadBalancer IP address field is not populated, it remains in Pending state, but the Service will still work as a typical NodePort type Service.

 ## ServiceType: ExternalIP

 A Service can be mapped to an [ExternalIP](https://kubernetes.io/docs/concepts/services-networking/service/#external-ips) address if it can route to one or more of the worker nodes.
 Traffic that is ingressed into the cluster with the ExternalIP (as destination IP) on the Service port, gets routed to one of the Service endpoints.
-This type of service requires an external cloud provider such as Google Cloud Platform or AWS and a Load Balancer configured on the cloud provider’s infrastructure.
+This type of service requires an external cloud provider such as Google Cloud Platform or AWS and a Load Balancer configured on the cloud provider's infrastructure.

 Please note that ExternalIPs are not managed by Kubernetes.
 The cluster administrator has to configure the routing which maps the ExternalIP address to one of the nodes.